About Patient Advocators

 You and your family make the medical decisions for you and your loved one.
 Our role is to provide you with the facts to enable an informed decision.

-Patient challenges have included mental health, cancer, heart disease, Parkinson's disease and aging.
+Patient challenges have included mental health, cancer, heart disease, Parkinson's disease, other neurological disorders and aging.

 - Accompanied patients to appointments with primary care doctors, neurologists, urologists, oncologists, concierge physicians, cardiologists and nutritionists and advocated for the patients during the appointments